Call 24/7 to schedule your free confidential consultation with a tax attorney: 800-934-3578

 It is advisable to consult with a tax attorney to obtain guidance on how to minimize audit exposure.
 If your tax return is selected for audit, a competent attorney can provide counsel regarding the information and documentation that will be necessary to successfully defend your tax return.
 A tax attorney can also help you avoid the assessment of additional taxes, interest and penalties.

-The experienced tax attorneys at Segal, Cohen & Landis have successfully resolved thousands of audit cases for clients involving a wide range of examination issues.
+The experienced tax attorneys at Segal, Cohen & Landis have successfully resolved audit cases for clients involving a wide range of examination issues.
 We help our clients:

 - Communicate with the IRS and assigned auditors throughout the entire examination process